-- 2. The program must follow the policy as written. - iii.
-All CCDF-eligible licensed in-home care.
-Provide the standard: - [x] Not applicable. - iv.
 All CCDF-eligible license-exempt center care.
-Provide the standard: Precautions in transporting children

-ABC Quality Standard, License Exempt Center Policy Manual section 4.2.6f

-4.2.6.f Transportation Policy (if applicable)

-Note: The program must comply with Jacob's Law (see History of Compliance 7.2.5.I)

-- 1. The policy must address the following: - a.
-The child: staff ratios to be utilized. - b.
-Written consent from the parent prior to transportation. - c.
-Emergency medical information and contacts for each child. - d.
-The vehicle(s) must have a current vehicle registration and insurance. - e.
-The driver must have access to a cell phone. - f.
-A First Aid Kit must be on the vehicle(s) during transport. - g.
-A plan (if applicable) when children are picked up and dropped off from home.
-The plan should include, but is not limited to: - 1.
-The driver/staff responsible for the child will have access to parental consent information with contact numbers - 2.
-The driver/staff will have access to a cell phone - 3.
-A designated place at the home where the parent/adult will meet staff to pickup/drop-off child

-- 4. The child will not be left at home unless a parent/authorized adult is there to receive the child - 5.
-If the adult at the home is not familiar to the staff, they should request the adult's identification and verify it against the authorized list provided by the parent to receive the child - 6.
-Procedure to follow if no one is at the child's home to receive the child, or the adult is not authorized. - h.
-Tracking procedures to ensure that no child is left in the vehicle at the end of the trip or left unsupervised outside or inside the vehicle during loading and unloading - i.
-Written transportation plans for routine travel must be on file outlining the route to be followed.
+Provide the standard: ABC Quality license-exempt center child care must have policies in place that meet the standard to address precautions in transporting children in place if transportation is provided by the program.
+The policy must include a written consent from parent prior to transportation; emergency medical information and contacts for each child; the vehicle must have a current vehicle registration and insurance; the driver must have access to a cell phone; a first aid kit must be on the vehicle(s) during transport; a plan when children are picked up and dropped off from home (to include driver access to parent information with contact numbers, driver access to a cell phone, a designated place at home where parent/adult will meet staff to pick up/drop off child, child will not be left at home unless a parent/authorized adult is there to receive child, if the adult at the home is unfamiliar to staff they will request identification and verify it against authorized list provided by parent to receive the child, procedure to follow if no one is at the child's home to receive the child, or the adult is not authorized); tracking procedures to ensure no child is left in the vehicle at the end of the trip or left unsupervised outside/inside the vehicle during loading or unloading; written transportation plans for routine travel must be on file outlining the route to be followed.
+(ABC Quality License-Exempt Manual, Chapter 4, Eligibility to Participate, Section 4.2.6.f, Transportation Policy).
+ABC Quality has created a policy template for Transportation Policy to support programs ability to meet this standard.

-The program must follow the policy as written.

-- All CCDF-eligible license-exempt family child care homes.
-Provide the standard: Precautions in transporting children Standard, FFN Policy Manual section 4.2.10 - 4.2.10 Transportation Policy (if applicable) a.
-If the provider will provide transportation, the policy must address: - a.
-Written consent from parents prior to transportation. - b.
-A plan (if applicable) if the child(ren) are to be picked up and dropped off from home.
-The plan should include times, who will be there with the child(ren) when picked up and who can receive the child(ren) at drop-off.
-Include the procedure as to what will happen if no one is there to receive the child or the person there is not recognized by the provider. - vi.
+- v.
+All CCDF-eligible license-exempt family child care homes.
+Provide the standard: Family, Friend, Neighbor Policy Manual, 6.4 Transportation of Children. - a.
+Must have written permission from the parent to transport.

+b.
+Each child must be secured in an individual, age-appropriate safety restraint at all times the vehicle is in motion.

+- c.
+The driver must have a valid regular driver's license. - d.
+Children must not be left unattended in the vehicle at any time. - vi.
 All CCDF-eligible license-exempt in-home care.
 Provide the standard: Non-related FFN providing in-home care must comply with this policy.

-Precautions in transporting children Standard, FFN Policy Manual section 4.2.10

-- 4.2.10 Transportation Policy (if applicable) a.
-If the provider will provide transportation, the policy must address: - a.
-Written consent from parents prior to transportation. - b.
-A plan (if applicable) if the child(ren) are to be picked up and dropped off from home.
-The plan should include times, who will be there with the child(ren) when picked up and who can receive the child(ren) at drop-off.
-Include the procedure as to what will happen if no one is there to receive the child or the person there is not recognized by the provider. - vii.
+Family, Friend, Neighbor Policy Manual, 6.4 Transportation of Children.

+a.
+Must have written permission from the parent to transport.

+b.
+Each child must be secured in an individual, age-appropriate safety restraint at all times the vehicle is in motion.

+- c.
+The driver must have a valid regular driver's license. - d.
+Children must not be left unattended in the vehicle at any time. - vii.
 All CCDF-eligible out-of-school programs (afterschool programs, summer camps, day camps, etc.).
 Provide the standard: ABC Quality only allows license-exempt programs that operate during the school year or year-round to participate.
 Summer-only programs are not eligible to enroll, as they would not be able to meet all eligibility requirements and be assigned a Quality Level before the program ends.
 (ABC Quality License Exempt Manual, Chapter 4 Eligibility Criteria to Participate, Section 4.1.2 Program Operations) Out-of-school programs that meet ABC Quality eligibility criteria are captured under the provider type of license-exempt center child care.